towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 ## Tutorial Overview

 Normally an audio embedding pipeline generates a set of embeddings given an audio path, which composes a unique fingerprint representing the input music.
-Each embedding corresponds to features extracted for a snippet of the input audio.
-By comparing embeddings of audio snippets, the system can determine the similarity between audios.
-The image below explains the music fingerprinting by audio embeddings.
+The model selected in the pipeline reads the audio file as a tensor and splits it into shorter tensors of fixed length.
+These shorter tensors are then taken as an input batch and embeddings are returned for each corresponding input tensor.
+Each embedding represents features extracted for a snippet of the input audio.
+By comparing the embeddings of these audio snippets, the system can determine the similarity between separate audio.
+The image below shows the process of music fingerprinting by audio embeddings.

 ![music_embedding](music_embedding.png)

-A block diagram for a basic music recognition system is shown in images below.
-The first image illustrates how the system transforms a music dataset to vectors with Towhee and then inserts all vectors into Milvus.
+A block diagram for a basic music recognition system is shown in the images below.
+The first image illustrates how the system transforms a music dataset into vectors with Towhee and then inserts all vectors into Milvus.
 The second image shows the querying process of an unknown music snippet.
+The system begins by using the same pipeline for music dataset fingerprinting to generate a batch of vectors to represent the input music snippet.
+With this batch, it retrieves the primary key of the closest vector in the database for each vector in the batch.
+With these results, the audio file that has the most matched keys will be the closest match as the final result.

 ![music_recog_system](music_recog_system.png)